Namorgha/Namorgha/README.md

 # Whomai

-I'am Nasro Namorgha, a 23-year-old student at the [42 Network](https://42.fr/le-reseau-mondial/), is passionate about cybersecurity, Web Development and artificial intelligence.
+I'am Nasro Namorgha, a 23-year-old student at the [42 Network](https://42.fr/le-reseau-mondial/), I'am passionate about cybersecurity, Web Development and artificial intelligence.
 With a strong interest in cutting-edge technologies, I'am dedicated to exploring and mastering the complexities of these fields.

   ---